Loader

 • Swelling Sensation: Even if there’s no visible swelling, your fingers may feel swollen or puffy.
 Some patients even say their fingers feel cold.

-• Worsening Symptoms at Night and driving: Symptoms often intensify at night and driving due to the position of the wrist.
+• Worsening Symptoms at Night and Driving: Symptoms often intensify at night and driving due to the position of the wrist.
 This can disrupt sleep and cause you to wake up needing to shake out your hand.

 If you’re experiencing some of these symptoms, combined with exposure to common causes, you might be suffering from carpal tunnel syndrome.